Blackhall Castle, Calverstown, Kilcullen, County Kildare R56 CR68 – section 482

 The older part of the house dates from around 1720, and is a five bay two storey block over basement [2].

 [17/5/20: I have stumbled across a reference while looking up historic houses in Dublin, while googling Athgoe Castle.
 This reference gives a little detail about the Glebe House, which is referred to as the Rectory for St. Finian’s Church: The Archdeacon of Glendalough, Thomas Smyth, who became Archdeacon in 1722, built the rectory.
 The east window of the church bears his initials and the date 1724.
-[3]]
+[3] He was son of Thomas Smyth Bishop of Limerick.]

 An addition from about 1820 has, according to the National Inventory of Architectural Heritage website, two-bay rere elevation, and single-storey extensions to east.
 [4]